yosuzuk/lagrange-data/guide/map_builder_en.md

 <point><point> [<type>] [<color>] [<name>]
 ```

-You can place various types of areas after the `$area` keyword. "type" can be one of `city` or `default` if specified.
-It needs a point for the bottom left corner and a second point for the top right corner.
-Both points are automatically rounded to fit the area onto the grid.
+You can place various types of areas after the `$area` keyword.
+Each area needs two corner points.
+Both points are automatically rounded to fit the area onto the grid. "type" can be one of `city` or `default` if specified.
+Areas become visible at different zoom levels depending on their type.

 ## Player Bases